-Module III: Conventional Mills II, Lathe II, & Surface Grinders
+Module III: Conventional Mills II, Lathe II, Surface Grinders & Introduction To CNC Mill Basics

 Students will be able to demonstrate a level of competency in basic mathematic analysis of circles, tangents circles, angles and sides of right triangles through trigonometric functions.
 Application of this understanding is demonstrated by reading various multi-view drawings of threaded parts, reference dimensions, finish symbols, processing secondary operations of various materials and heat treat.
 Upon completion of this module, students will be able to demonstrate a level of competency in cutting threads, precision grinding wheel composition and application, and advanced conventional mill and lathe operation.
+An introduction to CNC mill basics.

-Module IV: CNC Mills & CNC Lathes
+Module IV: CNC Mills & CNC Lathes Basics

-Students demonstrate a level of competency of mathematics in practical machine application.
+Students demonstrate a level of competency of mathematics in practical machine applica- tion.
 As an introductory course to Computer Numerical Control (CNC), students will develop spatial recognition using the Cartesian coordinate system to demonstrate setup and operates a CNC Machine.
 Complex and practical machine applications will utilize absolute and incremental programming positioning.
 Repetitive features and detailed drawings are reviewed for advanced blueprint reading techniques in thread identification, inclined and oblique planes, auxiliary views, and the interpretation of blueprint revisions.
 Upon completion of this module, students will be able to demonstrate the use of jigs and fixtures, quality control, CNC milling programming, setup, and operation.
 Nontraditional machining techniques and occupations will be discussed in CNC operations.

-Module V: CNC Mills II, CNC Lathes II, EDM & Robotics
+Module V: CNC Mills II, CNC Lathes II, & EDM

 Students demonstrate a level of competency of mathematics in advanced blueprint reading of analytical geometry.
-Basic understanding of Geometric Dimensioning and Tolerancing (GD&T) is applied by identifying datum's, material conditions, form tolerances, locational tolerances, and run out tolerances in part setup and operation of a CNC machine.
+Basic understanding of Geometric Dimensioning and Tolerancing (GD&T) is applied by identifying datum's, material conditions, form toleranc- es, locational tolerances, and run out tolerances in part setup and operation of a

+CNC machine.
 Upon completion of this module, the students will be able to demonstrate a level of competency in CNC Milling and Lathe programming, setup, and operation for the first article inspection.
 CNC Wire Electrical Discharge Machining (Wire EDM), and an introduction to automated manufacturing in robotics and portable coordinate measuring machine (CMM) devices.